Writers Write creates and shares resources for writers. In this post, we write how to define your character’s narrative.

 Every character has a story arc within the main story arc (plot) of your novel.
 Usually, the protagonist shares the same arc as that of your book.
 The arc is the shape of your story and it is defined by the actions of your characters.

 How to define a character’s narrative

-Your character’s narrative is shaped by something that happens and what he or she decides to do about it.
+Your character’s narrative is shaped by something that happens (the inciting moment) and what he or she decides to do about it.
 It is motivated by the WHY.